 Do you have a child who cannot communicate with you, who injures self and others, eats non-food items, and cannot handle when things vary from a strict routine?
 We can help.
 Are you in a situation where you do not want to leave your house because you know it will cause distress for your child and be overstimulating but you cannot quite figure out what to avoid or how to handle it?
 We can help.
 Does your child have severe diet restrictions on what they will eat, is unable or uninterested in playing with peers, will not sit at the dinner table, and repeats Disney movie dialogue on a constant loop?

 Autism Spectrum Disorder is indeed a spectrum and people with ASD can be low functioning to high functioning but they will share some attributes such as difficulty in the use of verbal and nonverbal communication which affects their behavior and limits their ability to participate in society, form relationships or further their academics.

-It is complex and requires the family and the child to get the support they need.
-ABA therapy, with an emphasis on early intensive behavioral intervention, can help.
+It is a complex disorder and requires the family and the child to get the support they need.
+ABA therapy with an emphasis on early intensive behavioral intervention can help.

-In the center, we work on functional communication and the building blocks for social skills.
-We work on getting the clients ready for school or assist with behaviors that can help them do better at school.
+At OPAC, we work on functional communication and the building blocks for social skills.
+We work on getting kids ready for school or assist with behaviors that can help them do better at school.
 We work on daily living skills such as potty training and brushing teeth.
-With parents’ permission, we work with other professionals who also work with your child to provide a joined up approach in all areas of your child’s life to increase communication and improve behavior.
-All learners work on a 1:1 ratio with a therapist and we have a BCBA on site.
+With parents’ permission, we work with other professionals who also work with your child to provide a comprehensive approach in all areas of your child’s life to increase communication and improve behavior.
+All learners work on a 1:1 ratio with a therapist and we have a Board Certified Behavior Analyst (BCBA) on site.

-For more information please contact the Program Director by phone 360.337.2222 or email email@example.com to request an enrollment pack.
+For more information please contact Ericka Frink at 360.337.2222 or firstname.lastname@example.org to request an enrollment pack.
 You will also need an autism diagnosis and a referral.